Semigroup models for biochemical reaction networks: Discussion

 Further interesting questions in this direction arise for the semigroups of infinite reaction networks and the classification of their computational properties.
-The definitions given here extend directly to infinite networks, but the arguments based on finiteness of $\mathcal{S}_F$, $\mathfrak{X}_F$ and $X_F$ used in many proofs then require modification and in some cases the analogous results do not hold.
+The definitions given here extend directly to infinite networks, but the arguments based on finiteness of $\mathcal{S}$ and $\mathfrak{X}$ used in many proofs then require modification and in some cases the analogous results do not hold.
 For example, the discrete dynamics can lead to a steadily growing network instead of a fixed point or periodic orbit.
 Another possibility is the extension of the state space from $\{0,1\}^{X_F}$ to $\mathbb{R}_{\geq 0}^{X_F}$ by taking into account the concentrations of the chemicals.
-In this case, the dynamics is governed by the classical kinetic rate equations and following the line of though presented in this work could lead to the development of a notion of function and causality for such classical models.\\
+In this case, the dynamics is governed by the classical kinetic rate equations and following the line of thought presented in this work could lead to the development of a notion of function and causality for such classical models.\\

-The main motivation for the construction of algebraic models for chemical reaction networks is a natural possibility of coarse-graining trough taking quotients by congruences.
+The main motivation for the construction of algebraic models for chemical reaction networks is a natural possibility of coarse-graining through taking quotients by congruences.
 In this approach, the possible coarse-graining procedures are given by the lattice of congruences on the algebraic structure.
 This has the advantage that the coarse-grained model is naturally equipped with the same structure as the original model and that consecutive coarse-graining procedures over several scales are feasible.
-This is investigated in detail in a forthcoming publication.
+This approach will be investigated in detail in a forthcoming publication.\\

 Finally note that self-generating CRS, which are called RAF in the literature, can be characterized in an analogous fashion as presented for self-sustaining CRS in this work.
 The only difference is that the sustaining dynamics $Y \mapsto \Phi_Y(Y)$ needs to be replaced by the generative dynamics $Y \mapsto \Phi_Y(\emptyset)$.
 However, the proofs require a deeper understanding of the structure of the semigroups, which is provided in a companion article by \cite{loutchko2022arxiv}.